Key Quote

 WOW — DURKHEIM'S ANOMIE

-Émile Durkheim's concept of anomie — the breakdown of social norms leading to individual despair — illuminates Leonato's suicidal impulse.
+Émile Durkheim's concept of anomieanomie — A state of social breakdown where individuals lose their sense of identity and purpose — the breakdown of social norms leading to individual despair — illuminates Leonato's suicidal impulse.
 Leonato's entire identity was structured through social roles: father, governor, host.
 Hero's alleged dishonour shatters all of these simultaneously, leaving him in a state of normative collapse — he no longer knows who he is or how to behave.
-His cry for the dagger is an attempt to resolve this unbearable cognitive chaos through the only action that seems final enough.
+His cry for the dagger is an attempt to resolve this unbearable cognitive chaoscognitive chaos — A state of mental confusion where established frameworks of understanding fail through the only action that seems final enough.
 Shakespeare dramatises the psychological cost of building identity entirely on social performance — when the performance collapses, so does the self.

 Key Words